 Born and raised in Brighton, Helen performed as a child at the Brighton Dome with the Royal Philharmonic Orchestra, Leeds Castle with Karl Jenkins, and toured to Prague and Brugge with the Brighton Festival Youth Choir (dir.
 Juliet Pochin).

-Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne”, at the Leicester Square Theatre as Maisie in a one woman play (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.
+Amongst other credits she has appeared on stage as The Princess of France in “Love’s Labour’s Lost” (award nominated performance), multi-roled in Interplay Theatre‘s national debut tour of Greg Cullen’s “Tarzanne”, at the Leicester Square Theatre as Maisie in (Pro) directed by Rebecca Hanbury, and as Sherlock Holmes in an all-female adaptation of The Hound of the Baskervilles with The Seagull Rep.

 Helen has appeared on-screen in national and international TV commercials, Netflix’s “The Crown” and provides featured voice-over talent for Roar Uthaug’s MGM/Warner Bros Blockbuster Movie “Tomb Raider” (2018).
 Helen has just filmed a documentary for the BBC with John O’Kane (released January 2019).

 Please visit the contact page to get in touch.